Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 • The Temple Tiger and More Man Eaters of Kumaon (1954)

-After these books came out, they had a major influence on wildlife conservation policies not just in India but across the world.
+After these books came out, they had a major influence on wildlife conservation policies, not just in India but across the world.
 As Jim was a famous author and naturalist in the Indian Wildlife space, he helped in shaping the public opinion and perception towards protecting the wild animals rather than hunting and killing them.

 You must explore the extensive list of many other Jim Corbett Books published during his lifespan.
 He played a major active role in transforming the perception of Indians towards wild animals and putting a pause on hunting.